 - When is technology a transfer within the U.S., or deemed export? trade compliance can provide guidance on how to handle these delicate topics and advise when a license is required and how to obtain them.

 - What complications arise if a shipment arrives in a country, but not at the port of entry of the State it is intended.
 For example, a shipment is meant to be sent to Beijing China but arrived in Shanghai China.
 It may be less painful to have a molar extracted without being numbed than have the goods move from Shanghai to Beijing!

-Trade Compliance works closely with various freight forwarders, couriers and brokers and interface with various regulatory agencies which is not only necessary to maintain compliance but also maximize savings.
+Trade compliance works closely with various freight forwarders, couriers, and brokers and interfaces with various regulatory agencies which is not only necessary to maintain compliance but also maximize savings.

 UNICOM Engineering’s trade compliance team is highly qualified and experienced.
 They provide expert advice in the areas of international trade which enables trouble-free transactions as your business scales globally.